 Transparent pricing with free tier

 Linkup charges a straightforward €5 per 1,000 standard searches or €50 per 1,000 deep searches.
-The free tier includes €5 worth of queries every month.
-Unlike Exa’s unpredictable credit consumption, you know exactly what you’ll pay.
+The free tier includes €5 worth of queries every month, providing predictable pricing.

 Native integrations